higherbar-ai/ml4qc/README.rst

 The ``ml4qc`` package builds on the `scikit-learn <https://scikit-learn.org/>`_ toolset.
 It includes the following utility classes for working with survey data:

-* ``SurveyML`` provides core functionality, including preprocessing and outlier detection
+* ``SurveyML`` provides core functionality, including preprocessing, outlier detection, and cluster analysis
 * ``SurveyMLClassifier`` builds on ``SurveyML``, adding support for running classification models and reporting out results

 While ``SurveyMLClassifier`` supports a variety of approaches, the currently-recommended